 - Measure from the top of the track or pole, above the recess, to the point where you want the curtain to finish.
 If you have eyelet or ring-top curtains, add 3.5cm to that measurement to get the desired curtain length.

 It’s a good idea to take all of these measurements twice, to make sure they’re accurate.
 In addition, remember that ready-made curtains come in a handful of standard sizes, so you may need to get a bigger size and have them adjusted.
-Curtains are listed by their width and height- so a 168x137cm curtain is 168cm wide, and 137cm long.
+As mentioned, curtains are listed by their width and height- so a 168x137cm curtain is 168cm wide, and 137cm long.
 If you’re not sure what size to buy, opt for a bigger one, and have it taken in.